Ticks and update rates

 What adds an extra delay on top of the travel time of our data (ping), is how often a game sends and receives that data.
 When a game sends and receives updates at 30Hz (30 updates per second), then there is more time between updates than when it sends and receives updates at 60Hz.

 Update Rates, additional delay:

-Low update rates do not only affect the network delay; they also cause issues like "super bullets," where a single hit from a gun deals more damage than it should be able to deal.
+Low update rates don't only affect the network delay; they also cause issues like "super bullets," where a single hit from a gun deals more damage than it should be able to deal.